 Social Security Disability gives disabled workers a chance to attempt re-entrance into the work force while still receiving monthly benefits through the Social Security Disability Insurance, or SSDI, program.
 This opportunity is provided through a few different programs.
 The most commonly utilized of these programs is the Trial Work Period– available to beneficiaries, or winning applicant of SSDI.
-Read below and if you still have questions, call for a consultation with one of our Tallahassee disability attorneys to find out what work would be available if you qualify to receive monthly disability benefits.
+Read below and if you still have questions, call for a consultation with one of our Tallahassee Social Security Disability attorneys to find out what work would be available if you qualify to receive monthly disability benefits.

 The Trial Work Period allows the beneficiary to receive benefits while participating in work that does not exceed gross earnings of $810/month.
 The working recipient can work nine months within five years exceeding this amount before the trial work period ends.
 After five years have passed since any trial work month, that particular month will no longer count as one of the nine allotted trial work months.
 Trial work months do not have to be consecutive; this means depending on the spacing of your trial work months, it is in fact possible to participate in more than nine trial months.

 David, out of work due to a severe non-work related back injury, applied and was approved to receive benefits from Social Security’s SSDI program.
 He was approved in January 2010 and began his trial work period in January 2011.
 After a brief stint in the workforce, David was laid off in late March 2011 due to his particular limitations.
 Still receiving his monthly benefits, David made a second attempt to work in early December 2015.
 He worked a consecutive seven months before being laid off again in June 2016.
 Even though his total number of trial work months equals ten months, he is still eligible to receive monthly benefits with five trial work months remaining.
 This is because the five-year counting period will have rolled over and passed since his first three trial work months in early 2011.